System Design Space

 Читать обзор

-Mention Zero Trust, mTLS between services, JWT/OAuth for users, RBAC/ABAC for authorization.
+Mention Zero Trust, mTLS between services, JWT/OAuth for users, and RBAC/ABAC for access decisions.

-Encryption at rest and in transit, key management (KMS), data classification, PII handling.
+Discuss encryption at rest and in transit, key management, data classification, and PII handling.

-Microservice isolation, network segmentation, domain failures, rate limiting.
+Show microservice isolation, network segmentation, failure domains, and rate limiting.

-Security logging, audit trails, anomaly detection, distributed tracing for forensics.
+Use security logging, audit trails, anomaly detection, and distributed tracing for forensics.

 Where to find the book